TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 =========

-It is recommended to use the `-h` option (help) to show the help output and especially look in the beginning of the output for a description and the listing of dependencies, in the list under `-s` to show available commands and at the bottom of the output for examples.
+It is recommended to use the `-h` option (help) to show the help output and especially look at the beginning of the output for a description and the listing of dependencies.
+The listing in section `-s` shows available commands, and the bottom lists several examples you can copy+paste to try.

 Show help: